-What is a functional test?
+What is functional testing?

 The functional test is a type of software testing that verifies that an application precisely meets business requirements and functional specifications.
 Unlike technical testing, it focuses on the result of the action (the “what”) rather than on the internal structure of the code (the “how”).

-Why is functional testing crucial for your ROI?
+Why is Functional Testing Crucial for Your ROI?

 - User Impact: If an “Add to Cart” button fails, the customer experience is disrupted.